SETI: (Search for Extra-Terrestrial

 2015-MAY: Russian Astronomers detected a radio signal that might possibly have originated from from another planet:

 Scientists in Russia reported detecting a strong radio signal using their RATAN-600 radio telescope in Zelenchukskaya, at the northern foot of the Caucasus Mountains.
 9 It was at a wavelength of 2.7 cm which is equivalent to a frequency of 11 Gigahertz.
 This is a frequency similar to those used extensively by TV satellites rotating around Earth.
 10 They tentatively identified the location as coming from the solar system surrounding the star HD 164595.
 It is located about 95 light years from our solar system, and was already known to have at least one planet that is roughly the size of Neptune in our solar system.
-It's sun is similar to our strength in size and brightness, but is a few billion years older than our sun.
+It's sun is similar to our sun in strength in size and brightness, but it is a few billion years older than our sun.

 An attempt has been made to estimate the strength of the transmitter that was detected.
 If it is transmitting its signal in all directions, then its power level would be 100 billion, billion watts.
 That amount of power is greater than the energy of all of the sunlight falling on our Earth!
 However, if the transmission was focused in our direction, if one assumes that they used a 1000 foot/300 meter diameter antenna, they would require a transmitter of over a trillion watts.
 This is approximately the total energy consumption by all the inhabitants of our Earth.
 Obviously, both options are orders of magnitude greater than the power level of which any Earth-bound transmitter is capable.
 9

 The scientists who discovered the signal now doubt that the signal was generated by extra terrestrial intelligent life.
 Still, it raised enormous interest when the Russians finally announced their findings to the world over a year later.